What to Expect from Advising

 Forms of Advising

-The Center for Career and Academic Planning (CCAP) is a great place to start if you have questions related to your degree progress or academic path at Fisher.
-Your advising team will evolve as you advance academically, and may contain several advising professionals, including both faculty and CCAP advisors.
+Academic Advising is a great place to start if you have questions related to your degree progress or academic path at Fisher.
+Your advising team will evolve as you advance academically, and may contain several advising professionals, including both program faculty advisors and academic counselors.

 • Focus with majors